gauravmeee/My_md_Notes/Devlopment/Commands_Dev/My_Commands Npm.md

 # Create New react project (npm version >5)
 npx create-react-app my-react-app

+# create a new React application in the current directory
+npx create-react-app .

 # go to directory
 cd my-react-app

 # run the app
 npm start
 ```

+Note: `create-react-app` automatically installs the latest versions of `react` and `react-dom` in your project, along with other necessary dependencies like `react-scripts`.

 ---
 ### React-Native